DataDog/extendeddaemonset/chart/app-example/README.md

 ## Deployment

-Before deploying this chart, you should have deployed the `ExtendedDaemonset` Controller with the following.
-command: `helm install eds-controller ./chart/extendeddaemonset`.
+Before deploying this chart, you should have deployed the `ExtendedDaemonset` Controller with the following command: `helm install eds-controller ./chart/extendeddaemonset`.

 Now you can deploy the `app-example` with default values this: `helm install foo ./chart/app-example`.